Individualize your learning experience through independent study. Create a learning experience that meets your professional needs and earn ASHA CEUs!

 Journal and/or study groups.
 Meet with one or more persons at specified times to discuss pre-assigned relevant materials.

-Audiotape and/or videotape instruction.
-Review tapes and write a critical review including ways the newly acquired skills/knowledge will be incorporated into practice.
-Some ASHA Approved CE Providers offer pre-packaged audio and video offerings (self-studies) for ASHA CEUs.
+Online or video instruction.
+Review online or video materials and write a critical review including ways the newly acquired skills/knowledge will be incorporated into practice.
+ASHA Approved CE Providers offer self-studies for ASHA CEUs.
 However, if a pre-packaged self-study pertinent to the professions is not offered for ASHA CEUs, the learner can use those materials and along with an ASHA Approved IS Provider develop an IS plan around the use and successful completion of those materials.

 Clinical case studies/record review.
 Select individuals from clinical service files to analyze and produce a final report to be reviewed by the ASHA Approved CE Provider and/or a group of peers that offers a critique of the assessment, recommendations, intervention plan, counseling, and follow-up procedures.
 The report could include documentation and/or justification from the literature.